 In a word – happiness.

 Being happy is the key to a successful life, more so than money, financial gain, status, or anything else.

-I can’t answer that for you.
-The truth is, happiness is different for everyone.
-Some people may find joy in a fulfilling career that they are passionate about.
-Others may attain happiness by being a parent; raising children and grandchildren to be productive members of society.
+Happiness is different for everyone.
+Some people may find joy in a fulfilling career they are passionate about.
+Others may attain happiness by being a parent and raising children and grandchildren to be productive members of society.

-Money can buy you is options, and those options can give you the opportunity to pursue happiness for yourself.
+Money can buy you options, which can give you the opportunity to pursue happiness for yourself.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.